ip4-team/ionwatcherbot/README.md

 **7 .
 Can I delete the logfile and the saved images/PDFs?**
 A .
 Yes, but please do not delete the `download` directory.
 The early alpha version expects it to be there.

 **8 .
-How secure are messages sent to and from IonWatcherBot?**
+How secure are messages and data sent to and from IonWatcherBot?**
 A .
-Although IonWatcherBot does not offer a layer of encryption itself, all messages exchanged via Telegram follow Telegram's [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram), which at the moment this FAQ is based on the MTProto protocol.
+Although IonWatcherBot does not offer a layer of encryption itself, all data exchanged via Telegram follow Telegram's [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram) which, at the moment this FAQ is being written, is based on the MTProto protocol.